pkgxdev/pkgx/README.md

 ![tea](https://tea.xyz/banner.png)

-tea is a delightful developer tool that gives you and your team your time back so you can concentrate on what matters: *building your app*.

-tea is built with a set of primitives that make packaging *programmable*.
-We made tea/cli with those primitives.
-We want *you* to compose them and build completely new tools, workflows and inventions that change how you work, how your team works or even (especially) *how the world works*.
+Package managers prop up every developer’s stack.
+With great power comes great responsibility—but like—packagers sit beneath all other developer tools;
+couldn’t they do so much more?

+We think so.

+tea abstracts away packaging; its a *universal* virtual environment manager, a *universal* interpreter; it’s a *universal* dependency manager. tea makes packaging *programmable* by exposing it as a set of primitives that can be composed into entirely new tools.
+Change how you work.
+Change how your team works.
+*Change how the world works*.

 &nbsp;

-# tea/cli 0.2.0
+# tea/cli 0.3.0

 tea is a universal virtual‑environment manager: